Tetralogy of Fallot, Pediatric

 What are the causes?

 The cause of this condition is not known.
-In some cases, it may be caused by genes that are passed down through families (inherited).
+In some cases, it may be caused by genes that are passed from parent to child (inherited).

 What increases the risk?